mynormh/slicks-slices/notes.md

 - `Intl.NumberFormat` is a built into JS utility that helps us format numbers into different things like currencies by passing the locales and currency name.
 - For our `<PizzaOrder />` component we can't use directly the `removeFromOrder` function from the `usePizza` custom hook because we need it to be bound to our `pizzas` state in `order.js`, if we were to use the hook again it'd create a separate `pizzas` state.

+## Serverless Functions

+- When navigating between pages the page state will be lost because Gatsby will mount and unmount each page component.
+That's why we need to move our state up, in Gatsby the highest level in our tree is `<Root>` so using `wrapRootElement` in `gatsby-browser` and `gatsby-ssr` we wrap the root component in our order context provider, and we can delete our state in `usePizza` and access it via `useContext`.
+- For the issue when deleting items from our order that were for the same pizza, it was due to using the pizza ID as our order `key`.
+To fix this we continue using the ID but append the index at the end.

 ## CSS Tricks

 - A nice way to handle Styled Components is to create a styled component for the component at the top of the file and then select the HTML elements in the styled component to style the children.